MattFennell/Kubernetes/README.md

 And then you should be able to access the service at the IP address returned from `minikube ip`

-I found https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows extremely useful for getting Minikube set up locally on Windows - could usually only ever get it running when starting it in debug mode
+I found https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows extremely useful for getting Minikube set up locally on Windows - could usually only ever get it running when starting it in debug mode.

+To run it on Google, I used the in build cloud shell and cloned this git repo.
+Then again I ran `kubectl apply -f k8s` and it started all of the services